barryclark/jekyll-now/pages/study/zen/gateless-case2-full.md

 > \- Do not be unclear about cause and effect.

 Kazuaki Tanahashi, John Daido Loori, The True Dharma Eye case 102, 2005:
-> \- TODO
+> \- Does an enlightened person fall into cause and effect?
 > \- Don't ignore cause and effect.

-The Book of Serenity, in covering Case 8, provides "added sayings" as foot notes of the text.
+The Book of Serenity, in covering Case 8, provides "added sayings" as footnotes of the text.
 Those are interjections, thoughts related to specific lines of the text.
 Here's a few:
 - _"The old man was enlightened at these words - Fox drool is still there."_
 - _"For five hundred lives he couldn't do a thing - If he had known what would happen today, he'd regret not being careful to begin with."_
 - _"I fell into a wild fox body for five hundred lives - You said one doesn't fall into cause and effect."_

-# Available commentaries
+# Commentaries available elsewhere

 There are two chapters of Dogen's Shobogenzo, commenting on this case.
 One is titled "On the Great Practice" (_Daishugyo_) \[[pdf](https://www.thezensite.com/ZenTeachings/Dogen_Teachings/Shobogenzo/073daishugyo.pdf)\], the other "On the Absolute Certainty of Cause and Effect" (_Jinshin Inga_) \[[pdf](http://www.thezensite.com/ZenTeachings/Dogen_Teachings/Shobogenzo/088jinshiInga.pdf)\].

-Heine, Steven.
-Shifting Shape, Shaping Text: Philosophy and Folklore in the Fox Koan.
-University of Hawai’i Press, 1999. http://www.jstor.org/stable/j.ctt6wqz3j.
+There is also a book covering this koan: Steven Heine, "Shifting Shape, Shaping Text: Philosophy and Folklore in the Fox Koan", University of Hawai’i Press, 1999 [link](http://www.jstor.org/stable/j.ctt6wqz3j).

 # Commentary [work in progress]